 High School Spotlight Staff honors the amazing people working in the building and gives you a chance to learn a little bit more about them!
-The latest High School Spotlight Staff: The Science Department!
+The latest High School Spotlight Staff: the Counseling Dept. & Teaching Assistants!

 Scroll past names for some Spotlight Staff pictures and see previous High School Spotlight Staff here.

 This is my 13th year at Ichabod Crane HS.
 Prior to working here, I worked one year as an interim school counselor at Shenendehowa HS East and two years at Shaker High School as a Teachers Aide.
 I have also been a JV cheer coach at Shaker HS and a Varsity cheer coach at ICC.
 I was born in New York City and raised in Rockland County; where I graduated high school.
 I attended college and majored in English at SUNY Albany.
 It wasn’t until my job as a Teacher’s Aide that I decided I wanted to go to school to become a counselor, as I loved working with the high school student population.
 I attended Sage Graduate School for their K-12 School Counseling program and decided to live in the capital district permanently.
 I love being a school counselor because I get to learn about each of my students individually.
 I also love that I keep the same students for 4 years, and sometimes the same families for several years.
 It allows me to build wonderful and lasting relationships with my students and their families.
 When I’m not in school, I am an avid singer.
 Before the pandemic, I used to perform at churches, some of the ICC Talent Shows and even had a few open mic nights lined up with a colleague and friend of mine.
 Live music has yet to make its comeback during this pandemic.
 So for now, I create music with friends virtually and post my solo songs to my YouTube Channel.
 My five-year-old son makes an appearance in some of my videos as he shares my love of music and ukulele playing.